storyjesse/linux-cli/USAGE.md

 6. Initialize ProtonVPN in root's home directory.

-   Since protonvpn will be run as root by systemd it will look for the configuration files in /root/.
-Create them there by running `protonvpn init` from the root user's environment.
+   Since protonvpn will be run as root by systemd it will look for the configuration files in `/root/`.
+Create them there by running `protonvpn init` from the root user's environment. *(note the double sudo)*

    `sudo sudo protonvpn init`

 7. Update the unit file in `/etc/systemd/system` to run as the root user